Spring 2016 Calendar

 Cully Cleanup on Earth Day, April 23rd

 Cully Association of Neighbors invites you to join us for the 2016 Cully Earth Day Cleanup on Saturday, April 23rd!
 This annual event is an opportunity for residents to bring vehicles full of unwanted household items to one central location where volunteers will help unload and sort items into various recycling stations.
 While the main purpose of this event is to provide residents with a convenient and affordable option for recycling and reuse, funds raised from the cleanup also support CAN’s activities throughout the year, including this newsletter.
 Proceeds from the cleanup provide funding for the successful mini-grant program that has helped bring to fruition many neighbor-driven projects that directly benefit this community.

-The cleanup accepts all sorts of bulky items, excluding hazardous waste, yard debris, materials from commercial businesses and some things typically picked up with your normal trash and recycling service.
-Local nonprofits, like the Northeast Emergency Food Program and Habitat for Humanity’s ReStore, will be on site to collect donations of usable household goods, furniture, appliances, building materials, clothing and non-perishable food donations.
+The cleanup accepts all sorts of bulky items, excluding hazardous waste, yard debris, construction materials and materials from commercial businesses and some things typically picked up with your normal trash and recycling service.
+Local nonprofits, like the Northeast Emergency Food Program will be on site to collect donations of usable household goods, furniture, appliances, building materials, clothing and non-perishable food donations.
 Please see the accompanying flyer for more information about what we can and cannot accept, as well as suggested donation amounts.

 One of the highlights of the cleanup is the neighborhood yard sale.
 Donated items in good condition are resold at very reasonable prices so that they can be reused instead of going straight to the landfill.
 Even if you don’t have items to donate, please feel free to drop by and shop; you never know what you’ll find!
 Anything remaining at the end of the event will be donated to the Salvation Army.